 Chinese II is offered every year.
 However, the course only runs when sufficient enrollment interest exists.

-This intermediate course contains an integrated suite of learning materials focused on communication and authentic language used in real-life contexts.
+This beginner-intermediate course contains an integrated suite of learning materials focused on communication and authentic language used in real-life contexts.
 Central among these materials is a twenty-episode video series, filmed entirely on location throughout China, that includes a dramatic story line, authentic model dialogues, and segments devoted to special aspects of Chinese culture and history.
 The course presents a carefully structured and cumulative approach to learning Mandarin Chinese.
 Students progress step-by-step from listening and speaking to the more challenging skills of reading and writing Chinese characters.
 The emphasis is on communicative skills, for the primary goal of the program is to foster proficiency in everyday Chinese.
 Abundant exercises and learning activities are linked to the video episodes, while expanded learning opportunities are provided through self-paced interactive web activities, language games, an online learning community, and much more.

 This intermediate course continues to guide the students in building communication skills to become proficient in everyday Chinese.
 In addition to the increased complexity of their speaking and listening tasks, students are provided opportunities to develop their reading and writing skills by engaging in a variety of linguistic- related activities.
 The curriculum reviews narration skills to describe past events, and introduces the word order and some complex sentence structures in Chinese.
 Students read an assortment of short stories and articles to explore cultures and society.
 A strong emphasis is on improving their ability to recognize Chinese characters and become more proficient readers in Chinese.
 Reading strategies are taught and practiced during this course too.
 Students discuss and write about topics regularly to apply and practice complex grammar structures.
 This course equips students with Chinese learning strategies that enable them to engage in independent study of the language using online tools and other resources.